gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-textures.md

 <img class="webgl_center" src="../resources/noodles.jpg" />

-and then use a different set of texture coordinates for each face of the cube.
+And then use a different set of texture coordinates for each face of the cube.

         // select the top left image
         0   , 0  ,